 Your folks did the best they knew how, but these days society has a more global, social, economic, political awareness and understanding of how this can fill a growing child with some pretty poor coping strategies.

-And parents are far more savvy when it comes to implementing different tactics to help their kids eat foods they’d not wittingly chose, i.e. vegetables by employing more creative tactics.
+Parents are now far more savvy when it comes to employing more creative tactics that help their kids eat foods they’d not wittingly chose, i.e. vegetables.

 And it’s not your fault, because over the recent decades we’ve been fed (if you’ll pardon the pun) a range of confused messages about what merits a healthy lifestyle, so it’s understandable if you’ve not known which way to jump.

-And my own search reveals that we need to apply a range of tangibles, among them is a relaxed approach to food, eating and weight, and reset any offset subconscious programming around this often complex topic.
+My own search reveals that we need to apply a range of tangibles, among them is a relaxed approach to food, eating and weight, and reset any out-of-sync subconscious programming around this often complex topic.